guimagcm/PTZControl/README.md

 M.Sc.
 Mario Baldini
 Adalto Myiai: undergraduate student

-This project is in development in the Technology Faculty - SENAI DOURADOS MS - BRAZIL
+This project is under development in the Technology Faculty - SENAI DOURADOS MS - BRAZIL

 The main subject is the control of an Axis Communications YP3040 Rotor, used to hold any kind of antenna, for cubesat monitoring and reading.